albertito/chasquid/docs/howto.md

 to the [dovecot documentation](https://wiki.dovecot.org/BasicConfiguration) for the details.

-You can also add chasquid-specific users with `chasquid-util add-user`.
+You can also add chasquid-specific users with `chasquid-util user-add`.

 ## Additional domains